 On the other hand, the father is entitled to eight (8) working days of paternity leave, fully paid, also entirely under the charge of the Healthcare subsystem.
 The father might subrogate the mother’s maternity leave in case of her demise, abandonment of the mother (single parent) or sickness that makes her unable to take care of the child.

-c.
-Sickness Leave
+Sickness and Disability Leave

 In the event of sickness and/or accident of the employee that causes a work incapacity, this situation must be certified by a licensed practitioner or the competent authority, normally chosen by the employee, establishing clearly, the days required for the employee’s recovery and return to work.
 The remuneration during sickness depends on the origin of the disease or accident:

 Even though after the third day of sickness leave all benefits in money are assumed by the social security system, the law requires that the work incapacities between day 3 and day 180 must be paid by the employer, granting the faculty to the employer for a reimbursement from the social security system.
 These same rules also apply to disability leave.

-e.
-Any Other Required or Typically Provided Leave(s)
+Other Required Leave(s)

-Voting leave: employees are entitled to paid leave for purposes of voting on public elections.
+Voting Leave: employees are entitled to paid leave for purposes of voting on public elections.
 In addition to this permit, a paid leave must be granted for the fact of voting (1/2 a day of paid leave) or elections, and mandatory jury duty (1 day of paid leave).

-Mourning leave: a period of 5 days of paid leave must be granted to employees in case of the death of certain relatives as defined by law.
+Mourning Leave: a period of 5 days of paid leave must be granted to employees in case of the death of certain relatives as defined by law.

-Burial leave: employers are obliged to grant the necessary leave for his employees to assist with the burial of their co-workers.
+Burial Leave: employers are obliged to grant the necessary leave for his employees to assist with the burial of their co-workers.

-• Typically Provided
+Other Typically Provided Leave(s)

-Employment contract suspension: the employment contract can be suspended for specific causes, as defined by law.
+Employment Contract Suspension: the employment contract can be suspended for specific causes, as defined by law.
 One such cause offers a general possibility for the parties to suspend the employment contract on mutual consent.
 This specific situation is commonly used by employers to grant his employees non-paid leave for personal reasons.

 Pensions: Mandatory and Typically Provided

 Old Age Pension: as Colombia shares a private/public scheme for pensions, the requirements for old age pensions differ from the elected scheme by the employee.
 In the public scheme, the requirements for an old age pension are related to age (62 for men and 57 for women) and a defined minimum amount of contributions (1300 weeks).
 For the private scheme, the requirement for the pension depends exclusively on the affiliate’s savings in his mandatory account.
 No special pension plans for the private sector are allowed, as they were eliminated and prohibited under the Legislative Act 001 of 2005.

-Invalidity Pension: is reserved for employees that suffer a permanent disability of more than 50% percent of his work capacity, evaluated by the competent authority.
+Invalidity Pension: reserved for employees that suffer a permanent disability of more than 50% percent of his work capacity, evaluated by the competent authority.
 The total amount of the pension is assumed by the social security system.
 The recognition of the old age pension or the invalidity pension is considered as a fair cause to terminate the employment contract, without the right of recognition of any severance pay.

-5. Any Other Required or Typically Provided Benefits
+Other Required Or Typically Provided Benefits

-• A transport allowance paid monthly for employees who earn up to two (2) times the minimum wage.
+- a transport allowance paid monthly for employees who earn up to two (2) times the minimum wage.
 The amount of the allowance is defined, annually, by law.

-• A pair of shoes and a working dress must be provided every 4 months for employees who earn up to two (2) times the minimum wage.
+- a pair of shoes and a working dress must be provided every 4 months for employees who earn up to two (2) times the minimum wage.
 The right to this benefit is only available to employees, under contract, after 3 months.

-• In addition, the law establishes special benefits for certain economic sectors (i.e. the oil and mining sector).
+- in addition, the law establishes special benefits for certain economic sectors (i.e. the oil and mining sector).